sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 Creating a Web service for our Model using Flask -

+Name of the Python script used - ***FinalModelpredict.py***

-* Firstly, here I use the **Flask** library in Python to create a web service.
-In this section we would be implementing the functionality of prediction to our stroke web service and be making it usable in a development environment.
-To be able to use the model without running the code, I open and load the previously saved binary file as shown below.
+* Here I use the **Flask** library in Python to create a web service.
+The script used here would be implementing the functionality of prediction to our stroke web service and be making it usable in a development environment.
+To be able to use the model without running the code firstly, I open and load the previously saved binary file as shown below.

 ![image](https://user-images.githubusercontent.com/50409210/139581873-4b6058f3-05e6-405d-b2c0-cb0f6f4aa74f.png)